kawmarco/jsonsubset/README.md

 Its main use case is to extract a small number of fields out of a large JSON object.

-If you have a large amount of raw JSON objects and you need to extract only certain parts of it, jsonsubset may be able to do it more efficiently than traditional JSON parsers (like `ujson`) :-]
+If you have a large amount of raw JSON objects and you need to extract only certain parts of it, jsonsubset may be able to do it more efficiently than traditional JSON parsers (like `ujson`).

 # Installation
 Using pip: